vmware-archive/IoT-ConnectedCar/README.md

 2. Everything else

 ### Building the dashboard

 The HTML/AngularJS based dashboard was originally created via a Yeoman generator and therefore uses it's standard stack to perform builds.
+Given the rate of change with these tools, we can only assure that the build works on the following versions at the time of the writing of this document:

+* node - v0.10.31
+* npm - 1.4.24
+* grunt - v0.4.5
+* bower - 1.4.1

-To be able to perform a build of the dashboard's static assets (JavaScript, HTML, etc), you'll need [Grunt](http://gruntjs.com/).
-With Grunt installed, you can build the dashboard via the following from the root of the IoT-Dashboard module:
+The best place to get the build setup is via the Yeoman website (referenced in the dashboard's documentation).
+With the various build tools installed installed, you can build the dashboard via the following from the root of the IoT-Dashboard module:

 ```
 $ grunt clean build